 “I am delighted that one of the world’s leading accountancy firms has given us its support in our effort to provide stronger accounting coursework for one of our most highly regarded graduate programs,” said Ira Solomon, dean of the Freeman School.

-Work on the project is scheduled to begin this summer, and it’s expected to be completed by the end of the fall 2013 semester.
+Work on the project began this summer, and it’s expected to be completed by the end of the fall 2013 semester.